wbreza/azd-azure-mcp/README.md

 - Starts the MCP server for each provider extension only when needed.
 - Maintains a cache of running tool clients to avoid redundant startups.

-### The "Learn" Pattern
+### The "Learn" Pattern and Azure Tool Parameters

 The "learn" pattern is a core feature for LLMs/agents and users to explore available capabilities.
+The single `azure` tool exposes a flexible set of parameters that enable dynamic discovery and invocation of all available Azure MCP extension capabilities:

+- `intent` (string): The high-level operation or scenario the agent/user wants to perform (e.g., "deploy", "list", "delete").
+- `tool` (string): The name of the provider extension or sub-tool to invoke (e.g., "storage", "keyvault", "resource", "azd").
+- `command` (string): The specific command or operation to execute within the selected tool (e.g., "list-containers", "delete-blob").
+- `parameters` (object): A dictionary of command-specific parameters (e.g., storage account name, container name, blob name, etc.).
-When a request is made with the `learn` argument set to `true`, the root server returns a list of available tools and their schemas.
+- `learn` (boolean): If set to `true`, triggers the "learn" pattern, returning the list of available tools and their schemas.
+Can be used recursively to drill down into sub-tools and commands.

+#### Intended Usage Cycle

+1. **Discovery:** The agent or user can always call the same `azure` tool, using the `learn` parameter to discover available sub-tools and commands in real time.
+For example:
+   - `learn: true` with no tool specified returns the top-level list of available tools (e.g., storage, keyvault, resource, azd, etc.).
+   - `learn: true, tool: "storage"` returns the list of commands and parameters supported by the storage extension, using the same MCP tool schema.
+2. **Selection:** The agent can reason about the available tools and commands, and select the appropriate `tool`, `command`, and `parameters` for the desired operation.
+3. **Invocation:** The agent invokes the selected operation by calling the `azure` tool with the chosen parameters.
+4. **Iteration:** At any point, the agent can re-invoke `learn` to further explore or adapt to new capabilities, supporting robust, iterative, and agent-friendly automation.

 This response uses the **same MCP tool list schema** as the MCP protocol itself, ensuring:

 - Consistency: The tool list and schema are always up-to-date and machine-readable.
 - Iterative Exploration: Agents can call `learn` recursively, specifying a tool name to drill down into its supported commands and parameters.
 - Self-Describing: The system is fully self-describing, enabling agents to reason about and select tools programmatically.

-For example:

-- `learn: true` with no tool specified returns the top-level list of available tools (e.g., storage, keyvault, resource, azd, etc.).
-- `learn: true, tool: "storage"` returns the list of commands and parameters supported by the storage extension, using the same MCP tool schema.
+This approach maximizes discoverability, flexibility, and agentic reasoning, making it well-suited for LLM-driven automation and interactive scenarios.

 ### Sampling